seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 ## June 2020

-### Results of week June 1-5
+### Results of week 9: June 29-June 03

-- MIT project: Another presentation with Peter was due.
-He mentioned twice that there was quite a progress on the project.
-Aside, he wanted to have access to the code and to try it himself.
-That makes me confident that I am on a good way.
-He is such a strong and inspiring mentor.
+- MIT Project:
-- DL-Scientist: I learnt a lot from the MIT project this week on data science topics specifically when it comes to dealing with messy data.
-Next week, I will focus more on the fundamentals of Python again.
+- DL-Scientist:
-- Project: I hosted my first Websocket server and I will continue with this project next Monday.
-Also, I will become an e-resident of Estonia.
+- Project:
-- Public Voice: Blog article on traveling, but also I published the results from talking to interview experts in the field of Data Science, Machine Learning and Deep Learning.
+- Public Voice:
-- Leisure: Enjoyed beautiful long weekend in Dublin and found friends from Rotaract and have a super funny flat mate now.
-I am arriving in this country.
-The week with G. was hard for her but we made the best out of it.
-I like being with her a lot.
+- Leisure:

-### Results of week June 8-12
+### Results of week 8: June 22-26

-- MIT Project: Worked particularly on data processing and data visualization.
-I am very happy with what I achieved but it also used a lot of time during this week.
-Yesterday, I worked until 10pm on it.
+- MIT Project:
-- DL-Scientist: I did work on the Python Fundamentals book on Tuesday evening and Wednesday morning.
-Progress is there, but a bit slow.
-However, I am quite busy in any way and can't blame myself.
+- DL-Scientist:
-- Project: Finished with the Websocket book (and running it), continued with Django Microservices book.
+- Project:
-- Public Voice: Wrote an extensive blog article on MIT project and its current status, also added tracking and a Datenschutz page to the webpage.
+- Public Voice:
-- Leisure: Starting to learn Russian.
-Evgeniya got me in touch with a learning platform.
-Cooked a lot with my flat mate Peter, worked out a lot with Youtube videos and Karo.
-Had a double date with Yvette, Geniya, Peter, and me.
-Also, a crazy Hungarian night last week.
+- Leisure:

-### Results of week June 15-19
+### Results of week 7: June 15-19

 - MIT Project: On Tuesday, there was the third coordination call with Peter and he was again very happy with our results.
 He now started producing more and more videos and he seems to like our project a lot as he sends out mails every day.
 Also, the MIT started sending out mails about the Fall term, and I was informed this week that the semester will start in Boston.
 Currently, I cannot say if this means that I can also move over to the states as the Vice Provost of Research needs to invite Visiting Grad Students again but, so far, I can continue remotely.
 Ultimately, opening up is better than everything virtual.
 - DL-Scientist: I am constantly working on the fundamentals book 'Fluent Python' which has a very detailed and comprehensive approach to the functionality of coding.
 This is a go-to literature to become deeply knowledgeable.
 I am happy to take time and to summarize the whole book these weeks.